Forgiveness I + II

-"Forgiveness I + II" is a song by Canadian punk band Billy Talent.
-The song was initially released on November 27, 2019, as a standalone single, but was eventually included as the first single on their sixth album, Crisis of Faith.
-The song was written by Ben Kowalewicz, Ian D'Sa, Jonathan Gallant, and Jordan Hastings.
+"Forgiveness I and Forgiveness II" are two songs by Canadian punk band Billy Talent.
+The songs were initially released on November 26, 2019, as two standalone singles, but were eventually included as the first two singles on their sixth album, Crisis of Faith.
+The songs were written by Ben Kowalewicz, Ian D'Sa, Jonathan Gallant, and Jordan Hastings.

 Background

-The song is broken into two sections; the first being "a badass, heavy, prog song", as Kowalewicz describes it, followed by a softer section that incorporate a horns section alongside the band.
+The two songs are broken into two parts; the first being "a badass, heavy, prog song", as Kowalewicz describes it, followed by a softer song that incorporate a horns section alongside the band.
 Part I was primarily written by D'Sa, which evoked feelings of "riding through a desert on horseback" from the rest of the band.
 Eventually taking inspiration from Paulo Coelho's novel, The Alchemist, the band leaned into these feelings more as they continued to develop the song.
 Kowalewicz described Part II as having more of a space rock feel to it, specifically comparing it to Pink Floyd.

 Release and reception

-"Forgiveness I + II" released on November 27, 2019 alongside a lyric video.
-Following the song's release, it was revealed that it would not appear on the band's next album, however, it was included in the track listing for Crisis of Faith when the album was announced in 2021.
+"Forgiveness I" and "Forgiveness II" released on November 26, 2019 alongside a lyric video.
+Following the songs' release, it was revealed that they would not appear on the band's next album, however, they was included in the track listing for Crisis of Faith when the album was announced in 2021.

-The song was met with mostly positive feedback, with many critics praising the guitars and vocals of the first half of the song.
-Mark Sutherland of Kerrang! called it a "six-minute prog rock odyssey", favorably comparing it to Muse for its electronic riffs.
-Ben Rayner of Toronto Star compared it to Rush, calling it "a multi-staged metallo-prog epic", and the band's most ambitious song to date.
+The songs were met with mostly positive feedback, with many critics praising the guitars and vocals of the first the song.
+Ben Rayner of Toronto Star compared them to Rush, calling them "a multi-staged metallo-prog epic", and the band's most ambitious songs to date.
+Mark Sutherland of Kerrang! called the two songs a "six-minute prog rock odyssey", favorably comparing them to Muse for their electronic riffs.

 Short film

-Alongside "Forgiveness I + II", the band partnered with Canadian director Michael Maxxis on a short film titled Forgiveness.
+Alongside "Forgiveness I" and "Forgiveness II", the band partnered with Canadian director Michael Maxxis on a short film titled Forgiveness.
 The film stars UFC fighters Rose Namajunas and Donald Cerrone, and is set is a dystopian desert.
 The film was originally released in three parts on the band's YouTube channel, but the videos were later removed ahead of the film's premiere at the Santa Fe International Film Festival on October 21, 2022.
-The first two episodes break the songs into its respective parts, while the third episode uses the band's following single, "Reckless Paradise."
+The first two episodes break the songs into their respective parts, while the third episode uses the band's following single, "Reckless Paradise".